mozilla/session-invalidation/docs/supporting_new_rps.md

 PARAMETERS: 'value'
 ```

+Note that any secret parameters must be configured once during deployment.
+For information about how to do this, see [deployment.md](deployment.md).

 With just these changes, your new termination function will be invoked every
 time someone sends a valid, authenticated request to the `/terminate` endpoint.